RavenbornJB/bigdata-project/README.md

 ### Category A

-For category A, the `.json` file with query results is saved to `project-results/queries.json`.
+For category A, the JSON file with query results is saved to `project-results/queries.json`.

 The file is extremely large because of the 3rd query: the top author created over 20000 pages.